data-integrations/database-delta-plugins/sqlserver-delta-plugins/docs/sqlserver-cdcSource.md

 Enable CDC for the table 'MyTable' will look similar like this:
 ```
 -- =========
--- If ther is no 'role_name', you can set it as NULL.
+-- If there is no 'role_name', you can set it as NULL.
 -- =========
 USE MyDB
 GO